 Another great spot out of town is the YO Restaurante at the Hacienda los Picachos, a lovely hotel property just outside of San Miguel on the road to Queretaro.
 I enjoyed it for Sunday brunch with local friends.

 I went to Valle de Los Senderos many years ago when it was smaller development with a small organic restaurant.
 Over the last few years, the development has undergone a major transformation.
-The stables has been enlarged and the restaurant closed.
+The stables has been enlarged and the original restaurant closed.
 The owners have built a new beach area near the water features on the property.
 They have created places where people and families can swim, enjoy horseback riding, yoga classes, boating, paddle boarding, biking and walking trails.
 A new spa is under construction.
+There is a casual beach restaurant for casual dining.

 Also at Valle de Los Senderos is La Santisima Trinidad’s newest venture, Viñedos Los Senderos.They took over the 0ld Los Senderos vineyards and built a new winery, tasting room and restaurant.
 The highlight is their restaurant, Barrica de Fuego Smokehouse & Grill, with an Argentinian menu of meat dishes with cooking on an open fire or in a mesquite smoker.
 I loved the contemporary decor with great views of the vineyards and surrounding countryside.
 I expect that as the vineyards grow and production increases that tastings will be offered.